thekosiguy/Portfolio-Website/my-portfolio/README.md

 - **Certifications**: Oracle Java, OCI, AWS, Google Cloud, and more
 - **Resume**: Comprehensive CV with education and professional timeline

-## 🔧 Customizing for Your Use

-Edit the HTML files directly to personalize:
-- Update contact email in `contact.html`
-- Modify social links throughout (LinkedIn, GitHub, etc.)
-- Add/remove project cards in `portfolio.html`
-- Update testimonials in `testimonials.html`
-- Replace images in `assets/images/`

 ## 📦 No Dependencies

 This is a static website with no build tools or external dependencies.
 Edit, save, and reload in your browser.